avniagarwal/avniagarwal/README.md

 - 👋 Hi, I’m @avniagarwal
-- 👀 I’m interested in Web Development and AI
+- 👀 I am a SpringBoot Backend Developer and I know MERN stack as well
-- 🌱 I’m currently learning Computer Science Engineering in AI along with full stack Web Development
+- 🌱 I’m currently learning working at Libsys Ltd. as Software Engineer
 - 💞️ I’m looking to collaborate on Web development projects.
 - 📫 How to reach me avni111agarwal@gmail.com